-AWS is helping organizations move fast and innovate to deliver solutions that meet customer and market needs.
-As you scale your use of the cloud, your security practices must also evolve to incorporate measures to adapt to a growing array of threats.
+Microsoft Azure is helping organizations move fast and innovate to deliver solutions that meet customer and market needs.
+As you scale your use of the cloud, your security practices must evolve to adapt to a growing array of threats.
 Robust cloud security enables real-time visibility and consolidates capabilities to correlate insights and accelerate response.
-CNAPP solutions, like the Sysdig platform, help AWS users modernize security and preemptively diffuse threats before they escalate and stay secure in the cloud.
+CNAPP solutions like the Sysdig platform help Microsoft Azure users modernize security, preemptively diffuse threats before they escalate, and stay secure in the cloud.